That Astounding Purple Crayon Book

 I love the story of Ferdinand the Bull because it simply shows us that just because someone is big, he doesn't have to be mean and scary.
-This premise is further expounded upon in the recent movie Blind Side with Sandra Bullack.
+This premise is further expounded upon in the recent movie Blind Side with Sandra Bullock.
 It's a lovely movie about a very large teenage young man who was expected to play football just because of his size, but he would rather be sitting and smelling the flowers like Ferdinand the Bull.
-We have a bad habit of sizing someone up on mere looks and making snap judgements of the cover of a book when the inside has a completely different story going on.
+We have a bad habit of sizing someone up on mere looks and making snap judgments of the cover of a book when the inside has a completely different story going on.

 Where the Wild Things Are

 This is another very exceptional book for children that is creative and telling.
-In the beginning the art work is small and could easily fit in one corner of one page.
+In the beginning, the artwork is small and could easily fit in one corner of one page.
 It is as if the boys real life is small but as he begins dreaming, imagining himself to be running away to where the wild things are, his pages and colors and artwork grows until the imaginings fill both pages for 4 pages in a row.
-Then he gets hungry and tired and leaves where the wild things are and his art again begins to shrink, as he sets sail for home and his room, until he again is filling only a corner of the page and his dinner is ready.
-To me that means that our imagined life is larger and fuller than real life.
+Then he gets hungry and tired and leaves where the wild things are and his art again begins to shrink, as he sets sail for home and his room until he again is filling only a corner of the page and his dinner is ready.
+To me, that means that our imagined life is larger and fuller than real life.
 And isn't that the way a child's imagination should be?

 Do you buy books for your children?